 Status: not discussed yet

-Stakeholder discussions will be required to develop methodology to share the ramp rates between energy and AS (similar to the ramp sharing between current Security Constrained Economic Dispatch or SCED and LFC).
+Ramping Issues: Stakeholder discussions will be required to develop methodology to share the ramp rates between energy and AS (similar to the ramp sharing between current Security Constrained Economic Dispatch or SCED and LFC).

 Status: not discussed yet

-When to use Emergency Ramp Rates?
+Emergency Ramp Rates: When should Emergency Ramp Rates be used?
 Only upon ERCOT notification?

 Status: not discussed yet

-Should Reg-Up awards be limited by Reg_down ramp rate?
+Reg-Up award limits: Should Reg-Up awards be limited by Reg_down ramp rate?
 This is to prevent Resources from being harmed by sequence of increasing Base Points over a period of time and then a reduction where due to ramp down limitations, they become price takers and simultaneously there is a Reg-Up shortage pricing.

 Status: not discussed yet

-No Make Whole payments if Resources financially harmed with respect to Day-Ahead positions due to RT energy+AS co-optimization.
+Make Whole Issues: Should there beMake Whole payments if Resources financially harmed with respect to Day-Ahead positions due to RT energy+AS co-optimization.

 Status: SAWG Discussion on 2/25/2015: SAWG consensus to NOT have make-whole payments for this type of scenario.